HomeChecklists › Leadership & Team

 The cost of skipping the checklist: concrete P&L numbers

-The checklist is not an HR document; it is a profitability lever that restaurant owners underestimate until they run the numbers.
-The retention myth assumes servers leave for money; data shows they leave because shifts are unpredictable, managers don't acknowledge good work, and they see no future inside the restaurant — three problems no pay raise solves.
-Structured retention starts with a 20-minute diagnosis: how many servers left in the last 6 months, and in which week of their contract?
-The 74% who quit in weeks 3–11 signal an onboarding crisis, not a compensation problem.
-Diego F. Parra and the Masterestaurant method split retention into two axes: entry retention (first 30 days, where operational chaos pushes new hires out before they bond emotionally) and deep retention (month 3+, where the absence of an internal path and recognition drives silent exits).
-Every percentage point of turnover reduced saves $280–$560 USD annually for an 8-server restaurant.
-A checklist that drops turnover from 120% to 82% generates $10,640 USD in savings without touching payroll.
+This is not an HR document.
+It is a profitability lever owners underestimate time and again, until they do the math.
+The myth assumes servers leave over money.
+The data says otherwise: they leave because the schedule is unpredictable, the boss never acknowledges their work, and no future is visible inside the restaurant, three problems more pesos in the envelope cannot fix.
+Structured retention starts with a 20-minute diagnosis of departures over the last 6 months and the contract week they happened in.
+74% cluster between week 3 and week 11: an onboarding crisis, not a compensation one.
+The Masterestaurant method splits two axes: entry retention (first 30 days, when operational chaos pushes the new hire out before any bond forms) and sustained retention (month 3 onward, when the lack of an internal path and recognition drives the quiet exit).
+Every percentage point of reduced turnover is worth $280 to $560 USD net per year in an 8-server restaurant.
+Dropping from 120% to 82% with the checklist saves $10,640 USD without touching payroll.

 Point by point